 Results are presented for 12 real-world case studies, involving around 100 maintenance tasks to be scheduled for 14 tools families over a span of 60 one-hour periods.
 The more relaxed model (model 2) is shown to perform better, both in terms of the number of maintenance tasks planned as well as total earliness.
 One strength of the proposed approach is the speed of computation.
 As the authors state, the proposed model can be the basis for iterative discussions between production and maintenance planners.

 Ideally, production and maintenance scheduling should be tackled in a single model, where the objective function according to cycle time and throughput applies.
 This can be achieved by treating maintenance as tasks that need to be scheduled within a specific window.
 Thereby fab managers can explicitly consider the impact that maintenance tasks have on the schedule such that impact on the production KPIs is minimised.
 Of course, such integrated approaches result in a substantial increase of problem size and complexity, necessitating the development of solution strategies capable of handling the ensuing complexity.
 Especially in cases of a large number of maintenance tasks or lengthy maintenance, such constraints can quickly render a problem intractable.

-At Flexciton, we have developed decomposition techniques to manage the added complexity introduced by maintenance constraints.
+At Flexciton, we have developed smart scheduling solution that involves decomposition techniques to manage the added complexity introduced by maintenance constraints.
 The users can describe their maintenance tasks as “optional” or “must-run” as well as having a fixed start time or a flexible time window within which they can be carried out.